morteza-mortezai/sanikar/README.md

 ```bash
 php artisan serve
 ```
-Your application should now be running at:
+Backend should now be running at:
 ```
 http://127.0.0.1:8000
 ```